Who is Rachael?

 Rachael was born with a chromosome disorder that was not detected during pregnancy, so it was a terrible shock for us when we knew she was sick upon her birth.
-In fact, it was so complicated, there was not a syndrome to it, it was just a string of karyotype.
-When she was born via an emergency c-section, Rachael needed help with her breathing due to her heart conditions so she was sent to NICU immediately, When I could finally get out of bed to visit her the next day, she looked so frail in her cot, far from the healthy, bouncy baby we had expected.
+In fact, it was so complicated, there was no syndrome name, it was just a string of karyotypes.
+When she was born via an emergency c-section, Rachael needed help with her breathing due to her heart conditions so she was sent to NICU immediately.
+When I could finally get out of bed to visit her the next day, she looked so frail in her cot, far from the healthy, bouncy baby we had expected.
 Oxygen was pumped into this box covering her head.
 A tube was placed in her mouth to bring milk straight to her stomach.
 Wires were stuck onto her little body to monitor her heartbeat, oxygen level and respiration.
 The doctors said she would need several operations from what they could see.
-Just how many they weren’t sure.
+Just how many, they weren’t sure.
 More tests would be needed to determine the nature and extent of her condition.

-Rachael was first suspected to have Trisomy 13, due to her club feet, low set ears, heart problems and central cleft palate.
-The only information we had then was that Trisomy 13 usually results in stillborns, or they usually survive only 2weeks to 2months.
+Rachael was first suspected to have Trisomy-13, due to her club feet, low set ears, heart problems and central cleft palate.
+The only information we had then was that Trisomy-13 usually results in stillborns, or they usually survive only 2 weeks to 2 months.
 When the test results came back, we had our diagnosis, but no prognosis.
-As Rachael struggled to breathe and to cling onto life, we held our breath each time we looked at her tiny body, going through so much pain and discomfort.
+As Rachael struggled to breathe and cling onto life, we held our breath each time we looked at her tiny body, going through so much pain and discomfort.
 How we wished we could take her place or do something, anything at all, to reduce her pain.

-Rachael was, and still is, very strong willed.
-As she has fallots tetralogy (a set of 4 problems in her heart), the doctors were worried about her saturation and decided to give her oxygen via nose tubes.
+Rachael was, and still is, very strong-willed.
+As she had Fallots Tetralogy (a set of 4 problems in her heart), the doctors were worried about her oxygen saturation and decided to give her oxygen via nose tubes.
 But my dear girl would have nothing of that sort.
-When they finally found the tiniest tube to fit her nose, she wailed out so loudly, you could hardly believe she has severe cardio problems.
+When they finally found the tiniest tube to fit her nose, she wailed out so loudly, you could hardly believe she had severe cardio problems.
 She went on to cry for another 4 hours, until I finally gave up, took off the tubes, and told the doctors I would be responsible should anything happen.
 To everyone’s amazement, she fell into a deep slumber (probably too tired from all that crying), and maintained her saturations at 85% and above, on room air, which was eventually accepted as her baseline.
 She hasn’t needed any oxygen since then.

-It was a huge struggle when we decided to send her for her long overdued open heart surgery when she was five years old.
+It was a huge struggle when we decided to send her for her long-overdue open heart surgery when she was five years old.
 The surgery was another drama, as usual.
-Our surgery date was postponed three times, and once we were already on our way to the hospital!
+Our surgery date was postponed three times, and once when we were already on our way to the hospital!
 The operation also took twice as long as they expected as they discovered another problem just as they finished fixing her original problems.
-We waited outside the OT for eight long hours that felt like eternity!
+We waited outside the OT for eight long hours that felt like an eternity!
 Her recovery was very slow, so she stayed in the ICU for 10 days, instead of the expected five days.
 When we finally left ICU, it was as if she knew she was on the road to recovery and she bounced back in double-quick time, and we were out of the hospital soon.
 She recovered fully from her operation and was back to her normal playful self, and seemed happier now that she is breathing better.
 As if to comfort us that we’ve made the right decision for such a risky operation, she started chuckling for the first time in 5 years.